 Dr. Stacy Speedlin is a Licensed Professional Counselor- Supervisor (LPC-S) and a Licensed Chemical Dependency Counselor (LCDC) in the state of Texas.
 Her professional identity surrounds her deep values of giving others a seat at the table and advocating for the underserved.
 She exemplifies the core value of equity, diversity, and inclusive practices through her teaching, research, and scholarly activities.
 As a queer feminist scholar, she believes in using her voice to challenge and deconstruct systemic barriers existing within the heteronormative and cisgender society.
 Dr. Speedlin proudly served as the conference chair for the Association of Lesbian, Gay, Bisexual, and Transgender Issues in Counseling (ALGBTIC) annual conference.
 Presently, she is the Professional Trustee of Membership for the Society of Affectional, Intersexual, and Gender Expansion (SAIGE – Formerly ALGBTIC) Association.
 She also serves on the Advisory Council for the National Board of Credentialing Counselors (NBCC) Minority Fellowship Program for Addiction Counselors.
 Additionally, she is a member of the Texas Council of Family Violence (TCFV) Public Policy Committee.
 Her research interests include: transgender issues in counseling, substance use disorders, mental health disparities, and queer feminist issues.
 Dr. Speedlin is an Assistant Professor in Practice at the University of Texas at San Antonio (UTSA) and a counselor at Creekview Counseling.
 She is a nationally recognized speaker; having given multiple talks and workshops on the topics of mentorship, LGBTQ+ Ally-Development, Cultural Responsiveness, and Addressing Counseling and Educational Needs for the Transgender, Gender Fluid, and Non-Binary Community.
 Additionally, she has published several peer-reviewed manuscripts on LGBTQ+ issues, mentorship, and grief.

-Susan Baida is the Director for the Center for Engagement and Inclusion with UPMC, a $22 billion healthcare system of 92,000+ employees and 40+ hospitals.
-She possesses a unique background as a Diversity, Equity and Inclusion leader with combined experience in global marketing, human resources, operations and entrepreneurship.
-She develops and implements UPMC’s systemwide diversity and inclusion strategy focusing on workforce diversity and cultural competency, employee engagement, community engagement and health equity.
-Prior to joining UPMC, Susan co-founded a healthcare technology venture, eCareDiary, focused on patient care coordination for family caregivers.
-She also served as global marketing executive for Fortune 500 companies such as Starwood Hotels, Estee Lauder Companies and Avon, leading international expansion and launching culturally-relevant products and services.
-Susan graduated from Emory University in Atlanta, Georgia, holds certifications in Diversity Leadership and Strategic Human Resources Business Partnership, and is pursuing a Master of Science in Organizational Leadership from Robert Morris University.
-She serves on the Board of Directors of the National Healthcare Diversity Council, Casa San Jose, Women’s Center and Shelter of Greater Pittsburgh, Pittsburgh Women’s Alliance.
-Susan is first generation to Ecuadorian and Korean immigrant parents and speaks fluent Spanish.
-Her family includes three children, 9 year old twin sons and a 13 year old daughter, her mother, and recently adopted beagle.
+Susan Baida is Director of Diversity, Equity, and Inclusion (DEI) with UPMC, a $24 billion healthcare system of 92,000+ employees and 40+ hospitals.
+A healthcare professional with 30+ years of experience in DEI, global marketing, entrepreneurship, and creating social impact.
+As a leader of a 12-person team, she collaborates with the Chief Diversity, Inclusion and Talent Management Officer in overarching strategic planning, initiative development and implementation of strategies to advance the Diversity & Inclusion Agenda.
+Prior to joining UPMC, Susan co-founded a healthcare technology venture, eCareDiary, focused on patient care coordination and resources for family caregivers of aging adults.
+She held executive roles with Fortune 500 companies including Avon, Estee Lauder Companies and Starwood Hotels leading global expansion and launching culturally relevant products and services.
+An adaptable, results-driven leader providing vision, strategy, and operational execution, she possesses a successful track record of developing, implementing health equity strategies, utilizing data-driven performance measures that meet organizational objectives.
+Susan graduated from Emory University in Atlanta, Georgia, holds certifications in Diversity Leadership and Strategic Human Resources Business Partnership, and completed executive leadership training at Vassar College.
+She serves on the Board of Directors of the National Healthcare Diversity Council, Casa San Jose, Women’s Center and Shelter of Greater Pittsburgh, Pittsburgh Women’s Alliance and Pine Richland Anti-Racism Coalition.
+For 8 years, she was an appointed Director of Manhattan Community Board, an advisory board to the New York City Mayor’s office, and served as its Chair of Human Services advocating on behalf of underserved constituents.
+Susan is first generation to Ecuadorian and Korean immigrant parents and is fluent in Spanish.
+Her family includes 11-year-old twin sons, a 14-year-old daughter, her mother, and their beloved beagle.

 Terri is Chief Human Resources Officer for One Call’s more than 2,000 employees throughout the United States.
 She is responsible for creating the company’s overarching vision for culture and engagement, diversity and inclusion, communications, and top talent acquisition and development as well as all aspects of HR service delivery.
 Terri has more than 25 years of experience in human resources.
 Prior to One Call, she served as senior vice president of global human resources for Pontoon Solutions where she is credited with creating a people-centric organization and positioning the company as a leading ‘Great Place to Work.’
 In addition to Pontoon, she has worked in organizations such as PSS World Medical, General Electric, International Paper and Brambles Ltd. She is a recognized global human resources leader who provides strategic HR leadership to build organizations that are client-centric, attract and develop the best talent and drive to create a great place to work for all colleagues.
 Terri believes every HR professional must have deep business and organizational knowledge in order to develop and implement a people strategy that will deliver.
 She has broad HR experience from global transformation to start-ups.
 Terri has been recognized by her peers as a multi-year Global HR Superstar and a National Diversity Council Glass Ceiling Award winner.
 She is on a number of advisory boards including Kids Chance of FL, the Evanta FL CHRO governing board, and the FL Diversity Council and is an active participant in her local community through Wolfson Children’s Hospital, Leadership Jacksonville, and as a board member for Changing Homelessness.
 Terri received her Master of Human Resources Management from the University of South Carolina and her Bachelor of Science in Business Management/HR from Clemson University.
 She lives in the greater Jacksonville, FL area, with her husband Fletcher, son Carter and their puppy Winston.